nbovee/movie-runoff/RULES.md

 - They may selected any amount of movies to a soft limit of 3.5 hours of runtime.
   - Longer total runtime is allowed, but the assembly must be notified ahead of time.
 - A repeated movie is allowed, repeat showings are not.
-  - For example, though we have already seen it, the Chairman cannot show you the Strange Thing About the Johnsons 7 times.
+  - For example, though we have already seen it, the Chairperson cannot show you the Strange Thing About the Johnsons 7 times.
   - However, they may show you the Strange Thing About the Johnsons, and its 6 sequels.

 ### Games of Chance and Skill